Best Health Insurance for Self-Employed Professionals | PolicyX

 • Policy tenure

-You should start with at least 10 lakh cover, and as the income grows and as you become familiar with health insurance, you can add on a top-up plan.
+It is advisable to start with at least ₹10 lakh coverage.
+As your income grows and you become more familiar with health insurance, you can consider adding a top-up plan.

 Tax Benefits for Self-Employed (Section 80D)

-• You can claim up to ₹25,000 deduction for yourself, your spouse, and your children.
+• You can claim a deduction of up to ₹25,000 for premiums paid for yourself, your spouse, and your dependent children.

-• The maximum total benefit is up to ₹1 lakh in a year.
+• The maximum total deduction can be up to ₹1 lakh annually.

-Even if you pay premiums monthly, you can claim the full yearly amount on your tax return.
+Even if premiums are paid monthly, you can claim the full yearly amount on your tax return.

 Conclusion

-If you are self-employed and rely on your savings for any medical expenses, you need to get health insurance now.
-A hospital stay without employer coverage can put a dent in your savings and stop your income from coming in altogether.
-With the right health insurance policy, you’ll protect your family, lessen your tax burden, and focus on your work instead of worrying about medical bills.
+If you are self-employed and currently rely on your savings for medical expenses, securing health insurance is crucial.
+A hospital stay without employer coverage can significantly deplete your savings and halt your income.
+With the right health insurance policy, you can protect your family, reduce your tax burden, and focus on your work without worrying about medical bills.

-Get started early, determine your coverage needs, and utilize PolicyX.com to compare self-employed health insurance options for 2025.
-Securing your health today can assist with securing not only your future income but also stability.
+Start early, determine your coverage needs, and use PolicyX.com to compare self-employed health insurance options for 2025.
+Securing your health today ensures your future income and financial stability.

 Health Insurer Network Hospitals